libeks/go-scene-renderer/README.md

 * Find Lab color space transformation code, try that out
 * Increase anti-aliasing near object edges (adaptive anti-alias)
 * Add texture mapping
+* Render image in rectanglular windows, recomputing all the triangles that fall within the window, for efficiency
+* Investiate if there are any optimizations using GPU/CUDA

 ## Further Reading: